the natural ranking index

 raw averages lie at low sample sizes. every rating is blended against a global prior (μ ≈ 4.3 over 50 phantom reviews), so a 5.0 with nine ratings regresses toward the mean while a 4.7 with two thousand holds firm. confidence is earned, not claimed.

-review count enters on a log curve that saturates near two thousand. a fifty-thousand-review tourist magnet cannot bury a six-hundred-review specialty bar on sheer footfall. we reward depth, then stop counting.
+review count enters on a log curve that saturates near two thousand, and past four thousand reviews a venue with no coffee word in its name has its volume points capped outright. a fifty-thousand-review tourist magnet cannot bury a six-hundred-review specialty bar on sheer footfall. we reward depth, then stop counting.

 a coffee-led signal layer reads the name and editorial copy: single-origin, pour-over, roastery, named equipment. food-first markers (brunch, dessert, full kitchen) are penalised. the index measures coffee, not popularity.